TeleAI-mcp/open-data-pipeline-vjr9/README.md

-# open-data-pipeline-vjr9
+# Open Data Pipeline Vjr9

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.